 2. Unbalanced wheels

-Misaligned, damaged, and low-quality tires can lead to the imbalance of the wheels.
+Misaligned, damaged, and low-quality tires can lead to an imbalance of the wheels.
 When it happens, it causes excessive shaking of the steering wheels and sometimes the entire car!
-Low-profile tires with uneven treads are likely to be the culprit in most of the cases.
-However, a lightweight suspension system could be the reason too is the wheels have not been balanced with counterweights.
-What’s more troubling is that ignoring it will lead to damage to the struts, shocks, tread, and a number of other parts in the suspension and steering mechanism.
+Low-profile tires with uneven treads are likely to be the culprit in most cases.
+However, a lightweight suspension system could be the reason too as the wheels have not been balanced with counterweights.
+What’s more troubling is that ignoring it will lead to damage to the struts, shocks, tread, and a number of other parts of the suspension and steering mechanism.

 3. Suspension issues

 You can pinpoint the trouble on the suspension when the steering wheel shakes at high speeds or when you maintain a particular speed.
-Do a thorough inspection of the suspension system because such shaking normally occurs from corroded parts, worn out shocks, loose connections, and imbalance of the driveshaft.
+Do a thorough inspection of the suspension system because such shaking normally occurs from corroded parts, worn-out shocks, loose connections, and an imbalance of the driveshaft.